leiforion/dao/builder-squads/builders/README.md

 1. Use your github `username` to name the new profile as in `username.md`, complete all required fields, and feel free to get creative with anything else you'd like to add.

-1. Open a PR against [web3-api/dao](https://github.com/web3-api/dao)'s `master` branch to merge your work proposal.
+1. Open a PR against [web3-api/dao](https://github.com/web3-api/dao)'s `master` branch to merge your builder profile.